phpbb/documentation/development/migrations/tools/module.rst

 Manually specifying module info
 -------------------------------

-The "manual" way.
-For inserting a category or one at a time.
-It will be merged with the base array shown a bit below, but at the least requires 'module_langname' to be sent, and, if you want to create a module (instead of just a category) you must send module_basename and module_mode.
+The "manual" way for inserting a category or one module at a time.
+It will be merged with the base array shown a bit below, but at the very least requires ``module_langname`` to be sent, and, if you want to create a module (instead of just a category) you must send ``module_basename`` and ``module_mode``.

 .. code-block:: php